 Let’s hit pause here for a second.
 At around the same time as this is going on Future Publishing is thinking about a magazine for the Commodore 64.
 It’s the only computer format it doesn’t have a title for, having bought in legendary Speccy bible Your Sinclair in the winter.
 But they’re nervous about spending big money on a new launch if the computer isn’t going to be around for much longer.
 One meeting with Commodore later, and publisher Steve Carey is convinced the future’s bright.
 They enthuse over a “new era” of gaming for the C64 and share the news that over one hundred games will be available for the GS by the end of the year.
 With big hitters like Ocean and System 3 signed up, Carey returns to Bath and pulls Steve Jarratt into a side room.
 We’re doing a Commodore 64 magazine, he says.
 Hire who you want and get it out there by the Autumn.
 It’s decided that the C64 GS will be on the first cover and they’ll go big with the format.

-The accompanying article is fascinating, though it’s difficult to distinguish between what Commodore think is real and what’s PR spin.
+The article inside issue one is fascinating, though it’s difficult to distinguish between what Commodore think is real and what’s PR spin.
 Here’s Kelly Sumner:

 “I think the C64 GS will be the number one product this year.
 Mainly because of the Commodore name, as it has a fantastic reputation.
 We’ll be better than our competitors because of the software support from major publishers in the UK.
 If you look at the market, there are 55,000 Nintendos in the UK.
 Just under 200,000 Segas.
 But the 64 console – at least the machines which the cartridges will work on – already has an installed base of 1.4 million.
 Because we have this large installed user base, people are rushing to bring out software for Christmas.”
 In fairness to Kelly, he’d spent the late summer touring the UK publishers on a charm offensive and had promises from Ocean, US Gold, System 3, Domark and more.